GRADE

 SUMMARY OF GRADE

-• Significant Accomplishments: K-12 financial literacy standards; Financial Literacy website
+Significant Accomplishments: K-12 financial literacy standards; Financial Literacy website; required high school stand-alone personal finance course

 AN IN-DEPTH LOOK

-• Also, in the same statute, it mandates that “the state board of education shall include questions relating to personal financial literacy in the statewide assessments for mathematics or social studies.”
+In the same statute, it mandates that “the state board of education shall include questions relating to personal financial literacy in the statewide assessments for mathematics or social studies.”
 It is unclear how financial literacy is tested in the statewide assessments.
 The Mathematics and ELA standards for which the Grades 3-8 and 10 statewide assessments are based do not include financial literacy.